Roku looks to raise $204 million in IPO

 Roku, the digital streaming business, is looking to raise about $204 million when it goes public later this month.
 According to a SEC filing revealed Monday, the company plans to price its shares between $12 to $14.

-This is more than double the $100 million that forecast in the IPO filing earlier this month.
+This is more than double the $100 million that was forecast in the IPO filing earlier this month.
 That’s because that number is a placeholder and often changes.

-If it goes public at the midpoint of the range, this would value the company at about $1.2 billion.
-It was earlier reported that the company was seeking a $1 billion valuation.
+If it goes public at the midpoint of the range, it would value the company at about $1.2 billion.
+It was earlier reported that the company was seeking a $1 billion market cap.

 Roku has previously raised over $200 million in equity funding dating back to 2008.
 Menlo Ventures is the largest stakeholder owning 35.3% of the company prior to the offering, and Fidelity owned 12.9%.
 Menlo Ventures will be selling 6 million shares.